JuliaGPU/CUDA.jl/docs/src/usage/memory.md

 ```

 For each batch, every argument (assumed to be an array-like) is uploaded to the GPU using
 the `adapt` mechanism from above.
-Afterwards, the memory is eagerly put back in the CuArrays
+Afterwards, the memory is eagerly put back in the CUDA
 memory pool using `unsafe_free!` to lower GC pressure.